enthdegree/efbpad/README.md

  - Either merge the contents of `./root/mnt/onboard/` with the kobo's `/mnt/onboard`, or put the produced `KoboRoot.tgz` in `/mnt/onboard/.kobo` This will create an `efbpad` entry in nickelmenu and koreader.
- - At startup efbpad (`efbpad.sh`) will turn on bluetooth and try and open the event device at `/dev/input/event3` as the keyboard.
+ - At startup efbpad (`efbpad.sh`) will `source /mnt/onboard/.efbpad_profile` if it exists, turn on bluetooth and try and open the event device at `/dev/input/event3` to use as the keyboard.
-   If it doesn't exist, then it'll wait 5 seconds for it to appear.
+   If no device is there, it'll wait 5 seconds after bluetooth up for the keyboard to appear.
  - efbpad shuts down and turns off bluetooth if it never finds a keyboard, if the keyboard disconnects or if the shell terminates.